Jeremy Pena Player Props: Astros vs. Braves

-Jeremy Pena -- 0-for-4 in his most recent game -- will be in action for the Houston Astros against the Atlanta Braves, with Kyle Wright on the hill, on April 22 at 7:20 PM ET.
+After batting .250 with two doubles, a home run, two walks and five RBI in his past 10 games, Jeremy Pena and the Houston Astros face the Atlanta Braves (who will start Max Fried) at 1:35 PM ET on Sunday.

-In his last game he had a hitless showing (0-for-4) against the Braves.
+In his last appearance, he strung together three hits (going 3-for-4) against the Braves.

 Jeremy Pena Game Info & Props vs. the Braves